-Within months of opening in 2018, Michelin-starred chef Ollie Dabbous and Hedonism Wines had created a stir with Hide.
-Set foot inside and one can see why.
-The heavy wooden doors open to reveal a magical world unto itself, where nine-step tasting menu transports you to culinary heights that are barely conceivable.
-Each dish is feat of creativity with stand-out details that make all the difference.
-Crudités come laced in camomile dressing; cured salmon is glazed in crème cru; lobster is barbecued for maximum flavour and Dabbou's signature nest egg elevates a simple component to star ingredient.
+Michelin-starred chef Ollie Dabbous and Hedonism Wines have created a stir with Hide—set foot inside, and one can see why.
+The heavy wooden doors open to reveal a magical world unto itself, where each dish of the nine-course tasting menu is a feat of creativity.
+Crudités come laced in chamomile dressing; cured salmon is glazed in crème cru; lobster is barbecued for maximum flavour, and Dabbou's signature nest egg elevates a simple component to star ingredient.
 Not to be missed.

 Gordon Ramsay's 2019 summer opening, Lucky Cat, on the site of his previous restaurant The Maze, brings a touch of the exotic to Mayfair's culinary scene.
-The theme and décor are part-authentic Asian eating house, part-1930s Art Deco Tokyo drinking den.
-Executive chef Ben Orpwood - fresh from the kitchens of Zuma and Sexy Fish - will present a menu that tickles the taste buds, with delicious-sounding creations such as Orkney scallops with yuzu and home-grown wasabi leaf, and passion fruit & yuzu soufflé with lemongrass & ginger sorbet.
+The theme and decor are part-authentic Asian eating house, part-1930s Art Deco Tokyo drinking den.
+Executive chef Ben Orpwood will present a menu that tickles the taste buds, with creations such as Orkney scallops with yuzu and home-grown wasabi leaf.
 If you love a cocktail, let the bartender surprise you with a well-paired aromatic tipple.

 Alain Ducasse at The Dorchester

 Alain Ducasse's venture at The Dorchester is a three Michelin-starred restaurant that stands as a reflection of his creativity, attention to detail and, of course, unparalleled cuisine.
-Located in the prestigious Park Lane, Executive Chef Jocelyn Herland puts his own twist on Ducasse's contemporary French cooking with a refined approach, bringing the best out of seasonal ingredients.
-Perfect for lunch outings as well as dinner, highly recommended are the Tasting Menus, which encapsulate the stars of the menu with dishes like the 'sauté gourmand' of lobster and truffled chicken quenelles.
-Additionally, sommeliers are on hand to perfectly pair all dishes with a wine counterpart.
+Located in the prestigious Park Lane, contemporary French cooking meets a refined approach featuring seasonal ingredients.
+Perfect for lunch outings as well as dinner, the tasting menus encapsulate the best items with dishes like the 'sauté gourmand' of lobster and truffled chicken quenelles.
+Expert sommeliers are on hand to perfectly pair all dishes with a wine counterpart.

 For bookings please contact your Lifestyle Manager.
 Interested in becoming a Member?